barebox/barebox/Documentation/filesystems/squashfs.rst

 ===================

 SquashFS is a highly compressed read-only filesystem for Linux.
-It uses zlib, lzo or xz compression to compress both files, inodes and directories.
+It uses zlib, lz4, lzo, xz or zstd compression to compress files, inodes and directories.
 A SquashFS filesystem can be mounted using the :ref:`command_mount` command:

 .. code-block:: console